Uenhe/Fire/README.md

 A Mindustry Mod that adds a lot of WEIRD things.
 WiP.

+Warning: The codes in GitHub is UNFINISHED, plz don't download it and play in Mindustry!!!

-Notices that there are two author: Uenhe & Raindance, but Raindance is so lazy that he doesn't want to register a Github account...
+Notice: There are two author: Uenhe & Raindance, but Raindance is so lazy that he doesn't want to register a Github account...

 ## Content